felixhromadko/TradeOfferLib/README.md

 TradeOfferLib
 =============

+# This project is now deprecated since the release of the [Official Trade Offer API](https://developer.valvesoftware.com/wiki/Steam_Web_API/IEconService)

 TradeOfferLib is a Java library that allows you to create, counter-offer, accept and decline trade offers on Steam.
 It should work for item that is normally tradable via Steam.

 This library can: